robert-7/DevOps-Example/README.md

 # DevOps-Example

-Focuses on enabling telemetry, CI/CD, and high-availability through various DevOps tools for a simple
+Focuses on enabling telemetry, CI/CD, and high-availability through various DevOps tools for a simple Python Bottle server.

+## Getting Set Up

+Please see [the setup documentation](SETUP.md) regarding this.